REPORTING ABSENCE - Phone the Student Absence Line: 01933 231282

 WHAT TO DO IF YOUR CHILD HAS AN APPOINTMENT

 All routine medical and other appointments must be arranged out of school time.
 In exceptional circumstances, where an urgent appointment is required or for hospital clinic appointments that operate during the day only, we require sight of an appointment card or letter in order to authorise any absence from school.

-All students are expected to arrive on time at the Academy, ready for lessons.
 Students should arrive for 8.25am.
 The first warning bell goes at 8.30am and students arriving after the second bell at 8.35am will be marked as late.
 The gates to the Academy from the Hemmingwell and Cedar Way close at 8.30am.
 After that, entry to the school is via the main entrance on The Pyghtle only.
 The academy operates a ‘late gate’ and students arriving on site after 8.35 can expect to receive a lunch time detention.

 Any student arriving after registration must sign in at Student reception in the Learning Zone.
 Students will receive a lunch time detention unless they have a genuine reason.
-Reasons such as missing the bus, stuck in traffic, oversleeping or poor weather are not considered to be acceptable reasons for lateness as all of these can be planned for and avoided.

 Since 2013 Headteachers and Principals have not been able to grant any leave of absence during term time unless there are exceptional circumstances.
 Absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, weekends away etc.

 Only exceptional circumstances warrant an authorised leave of absence.
 Parents/carers should make any request well in advance in writing.
 Requests for absence for reasons such as compassionate leave, special family events, sporting or musical competitions, etc., should be made in the same way.